twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/troubleshooting.md

 This can happen, for example, if you have a `run_` script that invokes `chezmoi`, or are running chezmoi in another window.

-Under the hood, chezmoi uses [bbolt](https://github.com/etcd-io/bbolt) which permits multiple simultaneous readers, but only one writer (with no readers).
+Under the hood, chezmoi uses [bbolt][bbolt] which permits multiple simultaneous readers, but only one writer (with no readers).

 Commands that take a write lock include `add`, `apply`, `edit`, `forget`, `import`, `init`, `state`, `unmanage`, and `update`.
 Commands that take a read